tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: change biscuit trademark to sword and key
 - TBD: Have lone biscuit in cardboard box
 - TBD: make biscuit yummy; Nana's famous recipie

+- TBD: consider how to surface 'not_attackable' txt in game_static_gbl

 - IDEA: for hedgehog guarding sword:
 	- 1: on get key, disable guard